ivanpaulovich/dotnet-new-caju/readme.md

 ## Switches

 There are switches to generate your awesome application with your needs.
-Try-out:
+Try after `dotnet new caju`:

 | Switch | Options | Default Value |
 | --- | --- | --- |